vmstr99/MLDL_Project-FL-SS/README.md

 source-Free Domain Adaptation (FFreeDA), testing it with different parameters to gain deeper insights.

-An in depth report is available at report.pdf
+An in depth report is available in the file _report.pdf_

 ## Setup
 #### Environment